-One of the greatest obstacles for charities in Singapore is to complete a project on time and with a tight budget.
+One of the greatest obstacles for organisations in Singapore is to complete a project on time and with a tight budget.
 Even well-organised and clearly defined projects can grow too complex, spinning out of control, losing their way and morphing into something they were never intended to be.

-Undertaking research or audit.
+- Undertaking research or audit.

-Development of new services or decommissioning of old services.
+- Development of new services or decommissioning of old services.

 WHAT YOU WILL LEARN

 By the end of the workshop, participants will be able to: